alcanttor/download-theme/readme.txt

 = 1.0.9 =
 * Fixed: Compatibility with WordPress 5.8.2.
-* Fixed: Download button issue with single theme.
+* Fixed: Download button issue with a single theme.

 = 1.0.8 =
 * Fixed: Compatibility with WordPress 5.8.